 Step 7: Maintain Your Fence

 It’s not only important to install your fence safely, but also to maintain it as time goes on.
 Depending on how long your temporary fencing is set up for, it’s a good idea to cast your eye over it on a regular basis to ensure the stays are sufficiently anchoring the fence and the clamps are still nice and tight.

-Also check regularly to ensure the concrete blocks remain in the correct position and aren’t a tripping hazard.
+Also check regularly to ensure the bases remain in the correct position and aren’t a tripping hazard.